RandomUsername404/pureRGBTweaked/documentation/pokemon_locations.md

 ---

-If you catch 50 Pokémon and talk to the AIDE in FUCHSIA CITY's meeting room building, you will unlock a new Pokédex mode that can show the exact wild Pokémon encounter rates when selecting areas on the map:
+If you catch 50 Pokémon, you can unlock the Pokédex’s **Wild Distribution Map** by speaking to Oak’s Aide in Fuchsia City’s meeting room.
+This mode allows you to view wild Pokémon encounter rates by area on the Town Map, including per-floor breakdowns for multi-floor dungeons:

 ![town map wild data](../screenshots/town_map_wild_data.png?raw=true)

-You can even select specific floors in dungeons with multiple of them.

-If you want to check these informations beforehand, see: https://github.com/RandomUsername404/pureRGBTweaked/blob/master/data/wild
+For a preview of this data, see: [data/wild](../data/wild)